More <

 Exams and Tests

-A physical examination may reveal a swollen spleen, liver, and lymph nodes.
+A physical exam may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).

-A CBC may show a low number of red blood cells or platelets.
+A complete blood count (CBC) may show a low number of red blood cells or platelets.
 Blood chemistry may show evidence of kidney disease.

-A test called serum protein electrophoresis shows an increased level of the IgM antibody.
-Levels are often higher than 300 milligrams per deciliter (mg/dL), or 3000 mg/L. An immunofixation test will be done to show that the IgM antibody is derived from a single cell type (clonal).
+A blood test called serum protein electrophoresis shows an increased level of the IgM antibody.
+Levels are often higher than 3000 milligrams per deciliter (mg/dL), or 30 grams per liter (g/L).
+An immunofixation test will be done to show if the IgM antibody is derived from a single cell type (clonal).

 A serum viscosity test can tell if the blood has become thick.
 Symptoms usually occur when the blood is four times thicker than normal.